 If you don't like heading in-store to snag Black Friday deals, Cyber Monday may be the shopping holiday that's more your speed.
 And apparently that's true for many U.S. consumers, who spent $10.7 billion online on Cyber Monday last year, according to Adobe.
 For comparison, they reportedly spent $8.9 billion online on Black Friday.

 Is Cyber Monday better than Black Friday, though?
 The convenience factor of Cyber Monday is strong.
 But despite having some excellent offers, Cyber Monday has a bad reputation for being Black Friday leftovers.
 To help you weigh Cyber Monday vs. Black Friday, we go over the big differences between the shopping holidays.

 Are Cyber Monday deals as good as Black Friday ones?
-Our data from last year showed similar numbers of offers on both days, though 29 more deals on Cyber Monday earned our Staff Pick designation, meaning they were among the best sales we saw.
+The answer is yes if you consider DealNews data from last year.
+It showed 64 more offers on Cyber Monday compared to Black Friday, and 25 more deals that day earned our Staff Pick designation, meaning they were among the best sales we saw.

 Cyber Monday Is More Online-Focused

 As its name suggests, Cyber Monday is dominated by online sales.
 On that Monday alone last year, we listed more than 230 deals from online megastore Amazon.
 But stores with physical locations usually have the same offers online and offline.
 And even if you do prefer to shop in-store, brick-and-mortar retailers are likely to be less crowded on Cyber Monday than Black Friday.

 You May Have to Pay for Shipping on Cyber Monday